Laboratory of Groundwater and Mass Transport

 Research Subjects

 The researches in this laboratory have been concerned with terrestrial and environmental problems.
-Transport phenomena of contaminants with groundwater are closely connected with geological structure and chemical reactions of materials.
-We have studied them through several approaches based on earth chemistry and multi-phase fluid mechanics
+Transport phenomena of contaminants with groundwater are closely connected with geological structure.
+We have studied them through several approaches based on multi-phase fluid mechanics.

 Mass transport in porous media and complex flow channels